Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Conclusion and Discussion

 We find that while the mean values of estimated parameters remain stable (with rare deviations) for the mock data when higher multipoles are used, this is not true for the SDSS DR7 LRG data.
 We find $H(0.35)\,r_s(z_d)/c$ = $0.0437_{-0.0043}^{+0.0041}$ using monopole + quadrupole, and $H(0.35)\,r_s(z_d)/c$ = $0.0472\pm0.0031$ using monopole + quadrupole + hexadecapole.
-This deviation is caused by the hexadecapole measured from SDSS LRGs deviating from the value expected from the mocks on scales less than about 60$\,$Mpc$/h$.
-This suggests that the multipole method can be used to isolate sytematic uncertainties in the data, and provide a useful cross-check of parameter measurements from the full correlation function.
+This deviation could be caused by statistical variance.
+In addition, there is some deviation between the LasDamas measurments and the theoretical model for hexadecapole.
+However, the deviation is small compared to the uncertainties of the measurements.
+To be conservative, we choose the measurement using monopole + quadrupole as our fiducial results.